-The clinic is based in the women's outpatients department, in Tuke Ward on the first floor of the East Wing Building.
+For an appointment at Homerton Hospital come to the Women’s Health Unit (also known as Tuke Ward).
+It is on the first floor of the East Wing Building.
 Patient access is from the front of the East Wing Building.
-Please go to the reception in women’s outpatients when you arrive.
-If you need to change your appointment please phone 020 8510 7445.
+Please go to the reception when you arrive.

 Who can come with me to my appointment?

-You can bring a partner, relative or friend with you.
-You may want them to come into the consultation with you, it is your choice.
-The doctor or nurse may need to see you on your own for some of the time.
-It is best if you do not bring children into the consultation, because it can be difficult to concentrate if you are looking after a child.
+You can bring a partner, relative or friend with you if you wish.
+You may want them to come into the consultation with you – it is your choice.
+However the doctor / nurse will need to see you on your own for some of the time.

 How will the abortion be carried out?